 The Vango Banshee 200 tent is the most talked about shelter in the wild camping community but should you really buy one?

-Well, I’ve been wild camping for years and I’m going to take that experience and delve into the features and the performance of this canvas habitat not just in the field but up real mountains, and not only on Summer’s evenings but in high winds and snow.
+Well, I’ve been wild camping for 30 years, and I’m going to take that experience and delve into the features and the performance of this canvas habitat not just in the field but up real mountains, and not only on Summer’s evenings but in high winds and snow.

-No shiny photos in National Trust camp sites on here!
+No sunny photos in National Trust camp sites on here!

 My waling Banshee has been taken round the block, out in snow storms and tonight she’s out under a full blood-moon.
 She’s been tested to the limit and now it’s time to tell you exactly how good she is, what’s wrong with her and whether you should hand over your hard earned readies for one.

-The Banshee has been made for years and now is regarded as one of the best tents for it’s size and price.
-Although it’s advertised as a two man tent it hardly is, and we’ll see why!
-It’s made by Vango who have been making tents since 1966.
+Having been made for decades, the Vango Banshee 200 is now regarded as one of the best tents for its size and price.
+Although it’s advertised as a two-person tent, it hardly is, and we’ll see why!
+It’s made by Vango in Scotland who have been making tents since 1966.
 The Duke of Edinburgh Awards officially recommends their tents, and even Sir Alan Hinks (the only British man to have summitted all of the World’s 8000m mountains) used a Vango when climbing Everest.

 How tricky is it to get up?